Skip Navigation

 caitlin.miller@ou.edu

-Caitlin is a research scientist with areas of interest including wetlands, biodiversity in aquatic habitats, and wastewater-based epidemiology.
+Caitlin is a research scientist with interest in areas including water resources monitoring, wetlands, biodiversity in aquatic habitats, and wastewater-based epidemiology.
+She currently serves as both the OWS program coordinator for the research and monitoring programs, where she organizes the undergraduate work schedule for our projects, and coordinator of the Oklahoma Erosion and Sediment Control (OKESC) Inspector Certification Program.
 She excels in collaborative environments and is heavily involved in research undertakings with the team.
 Recently, Caitlin has been focused on growing her skills as a microbiology lab scientist, in addition to making impacts as a leader in the environmental science research field.

 Education: